 A preliminary hydrology assessment has been undertaken to identify drainage lines and assign Strahler stream ordering.
 The results are shown in Figure 9.
-The drainage lines on the land are largely ephemeral with minimal bank delineation and limited riparian vegetation.
+The drainage patterns on the land are significantly modified due to agricultural land development.
+Many drainage lines have been channelised, changing drainage patterns substantially.
+Consequently, and consistent with this level of modification, there is limited riparian vegetation along many of the channels.